robsua68/bcg-835-parser/readme.md

 *This package has been modified by Roberto Suarez, the company behind is B Consulting Group, an industry leading Consulting and Billing for Home Health Care Agency in Florida, USA.*

+*It is necessary to add Claim data, for example: Claim Number, Remark Codes, etc.*

-*The original package is made publicly available by Senscio Systems, the company behind the Ibis Program, an industry leading healthcare initiative that helps people take control of their chronic condition management.
+*The original package is made publicly available by Senscio Systems, the company behind the Ibis Program, an industry leading healthcare initiative that helps people take control of their chronic condition management.*

 ### Installation
 Binary installers for the latest released version are at the Python Package Index.
 Please note that you need to run Python 3.9 or higher to install the bc-edi-835-parser.